sippathamm/QuadTree/README.md

 As a consequence, there is a critical need for more efficient and optimized collision detection algorithm in 2D environments.

-This repository focuses on implementing a QuadTree algorithm for 2D collision detection.
-A QuadTree is a tree data structure in which each internal node has exactly four children: northwest, northeast, southwest, and southeast.
+This repository focuses on implementing a quad tree algorithm for 2D collision detection.
+A quad tree is a tree data structure in which each internal node has exactly four children: northwest, northeast, southwest, and southeast.
 It's particularly well-suited for spatial partitioning tasks, as it recursively divides space into quadrants, allowing for efficient querying of objects